 When developing a grazing plan, the layout of the landscape should be designed to maximize forage production across the rangeland.
 Three key environmental factors influence this: slope, aspect, and soil type (Keeley, J. E., 2005).
 To promote consistent and healthy forage growth, it’s ideal to ensure that paddocks within the rangeland do not vary significantly in these characteristics.
 However, some variation in forage production is expected due to natural differences in terrain and soil conditions.

 If surface water sources exist on the land prior to paddock development, keep in mind that these areas are typically unsuitable for direct livestock use.
 In such cases, dedicated livestock watering systems must be installed.
 Planning the location of these water sources early in the layout process will help inform effective fencing design and livestock movement strategies.

+Recommended “rule of thumb” for distance to off-stream drinking water options:

+Steep/rough= no more than ¼ -½ mile

+Rolling = no more than ⅜ -¾ mile

+Level = no more than ¾ - 1 mile

 There are several types of livestock watering systems available, with the most common including automatic watering systems, solar-powered systems, and miraco tanks.
 Selecting the right system depends on the farm's infrastructure, livestock needs, and climate conditions.